 - Assisting in the preparation and negotiation of AIA contract agreements.

-- Reviewing subcontractor pay requests for accuracy and preparing change applications for construction manager/ owner review.
+- Reviewing subcontractor pay requests for accuracy and preparing change applications for a construction manager/ owner review.

 - Assisting in the prep of specification manuals for every architectural project.